-All pupils in Key Stage 4 are required to study English Language, which is taught alongside English Literature, for five periods per week in Year 10 and six periods per week in Year 11.
-Although the courses are taught together, pupils sit separate exams and receive two separate IGCSE grades at the end of the course.
-Support for pupils struggling to reach the higher grades is provided in the form of a lunchtime or afternoon 'clinic'; pupils are invited to bring a piece of classwork or homework that needs improvement and will receive individually tailored support in small groups; clinics are also often delivered in the form of workshops, giving students additional opportunity to develop their skills in challenging components of the course.
+Support for pupils struggling to reach the higher grades is provided in the form of a lunchtime 'clinic'; pupils are invited to bring a piece of classwork or homework that needs improvement and will receive individually tailored support in small groups; clinics are also often delivered in the form of workshops, giving students additional opportunity to develop their skills in challenging components of the course.

-Over the course of the two years, pupils will be taught a range of critical and creative skills in a variety of interesting ways:
+Over the course of the two years, pupils will be taught a range of critical and creative skills in a variety of ways:

-- Reading skills (through the study of a range of literary fiction, non-fiction, poetry and drama) - Writing skills (by imitating writers' techniques in their own descriptive and narrative writing, and by improving their vocabulary, punctuation and grammar so that they can express original ideas of their own with fluency) - Speaking skills (through class discussion, dramafocused activities and debating)
+- Reading skills through the study of a range of literary fiction and non-fiction, comprehension, and transformative writing exercises, where pupils produce a piece of writing based on a text they have read; - Writing skills through imitating writer's techniques in their own descriptive and narrative writing, developing arguments through class discussion and debates, writing speeches, letters and articles, and improving their vocabulary, punctuation and grammar so they can express their ideas with fluency and accuracy.